-Stable, Commercial - Any stable where horses or other livestock are boarded for remuneration or where horses or other livestock are kept for sale or hire, except as permitted under the definition of ranch.
+Stable, Commercial - Any stable where livestock are boarded for remuneration or where horses or other livestock are kept for sale or hire, except as permitted under the definition of ranch.

-Stable, Private - Any stable where farm animals are boarded and owned by the occupants of the premises and are not kept for remuneration or hire.
+Stable, Private - Any stable where livestock are not boarded or kept for remuneration or hire.